-However, Chase Freedom Flex card holders who also have either the Chase Sapphire Preferred Card or Chase Sapphire Reserve can combine their Freedom Flex points with their Sapphire card to get even greater value for them by applying the higher-end features of their Sapphire card to Ultimate Rewards points earned from the Freedom Flex.
+However, Chase Freedom Flex card holders who also have either the Chase Sapphire Preferred® Card or Chase Sapphire Reserve® can combine their Freedom Flex points with their Sapphire card, and get even greater value for them by applying the higher-end features of their Sapphire card to Ultimate Rewards points earned from the Freedom Flex.

 The Chase Freedom Flex also offers extended warranty protection, which extends the US manufacturer’s warranty on any items purchased with the card by an additional year on eligible warranties of three years or less, and purchase protection, which covers new purchases for 120 days against damage or theft, up to $500 per claim and $50,000 per account.